 Please see the University of Kent's Statement of Findings for more information.

-Law at Kent was ranked 16th in The Guardian University Guide 2020 and 17th in The Times Good University Guide 2020.
-Law was also ranked 9th for research intensity in The Complete University Guide 2021.
+Law at Kent scored 93% overall and was ranked 9th for research intensity in The Complete University Guide 2021.

 Kent has an excellent employment record, with Law School graduates demanding some of the highest starting salaries in the UK.
 Law graduates can go into a variety of careers, including working as: solicitors or barristers in private practice; lawyers in companies, local authorities, central government and its agencies, or in the institutions of the European Union; non-legal careers, such as banking, finance and management